 How to Take Browser Screenshots in Laravel

-First of all, execute the following command on terminal to install laravel app latest version:
+First of all, execute the following command on terminal or cmd to install new laravel new with latest version:

 composer create-project laravel/laravel blog-example

-Then execute the following command on terminal to install browsershot package in laravel apps:
+Then execute the following command on the terminal to install spatie/browsershot package in laravel apps:

 composer require spatie/browsershot